nomppy/nomppy.github.io/content/posts/impostor.md

 "erm.. no, i wouldn't say i'm talented in that."

-i've thought about this interaction a lot since it happened. at first, i felt humiliated, not because he meant to interview me on my strengths, but because he'd unwittingly exposed what i was most afraid of— mediocrity.
+i've thought about this interaction a lot since it happened. at first, i felt humiliated, not because he meant to interview me on my strengths, but because he'd unwittingly exposed what i was most afraid of— Mediocrity.

 i am at a crossroad in life where, no matter what i do, i'll be able to construct a personal narrative in the future which rationalizes my choices. if i want, the pressure to choose can disappear altogether.